Contact methods

 In both cases the new caller should treat the identifier as taken.
 The first case requires the original owner to remove the contact method themselves; the second resolves automatically once the verification window elapses.

-The Forte SDK provides utility functions for managing contact method verification:
+The Forte SDK includes functions for contact method verification:

-resendOTP— Resend a one-time passcode to the user's phone number or email address.
-Subject to a 60-second cooldown between attempts.resendVerificationCode— Resend a verification code for a contact method that has not yet been verified.
+resendOTP— Send another one-time passcode to the user's phone number or email address.
+Subject to a 60-second cooldown between attempts.resendVerificationCode— Send another verification code for a contact method that is not yet verified.
 Also subject to a 60-second cooldown.

 - Set up Authentication methods for your users